Ryde Bridge: History

 A proposal for the construction of a bridge in lieu of a ferry over the Parramatta River, between Meadowbank and Rhodes, was first submitted to the Minister for Public Works in 1913.
 Owing to funds being unavailable for the purpose, no action was taken until 1920.
 In July 1924, the Minister for Public Works announced in Parliament that he was prepared to introduce a bill to give the involved councils the power to build the bridge.
 A site investigation followed, and its results was transferred to the Main Roads Board in July 1928.

 The original Ryde Bridge was opened on 7 December 1935 by the Premier Bertram Stevens, accompanied by the Mayor of Ryde.
 The original bridge is a lift bridge, which was required to allow shipping to pass to the State Timber Yard then located on the southern bank of the Parramatta River, just west of the bridge.
 However the lifting mechanism was removed in the late 20th century and it has not been opened since.
 The bridge was paid for by the Ryde Council with the assistance of a grant from the New South Wales Government.
 The bridge carried a toll for 13 years until the bridge was paid for.
-In 1948, ownership of the bridge was transferred to the NSW Department of Main Roads.
+In 1948, ownership of the bridge was transferred to the Department of Main Roads.

 A new bridge was built on the eastern or downstream side using steel trough girders, closed on top by a composite concrete running deck, and completed in 1987.
 The second bridge carries southbound traffic, with the original bridge carrying northbound traffic only.
 It was officially opened on 25 November 1988 by the Premier Nick Greiner and Federal Minister For Transport Ralph Willis.